 When I started out I wasn’t confident enough to charge anything.

-Even with my 17 years of sales experience, the very first time I ran a VIP day with a client and the very first client 121 sales mentoring client I worked with I did for free.
-What I gained was massive sense of my own value, and an: “Oh my gosh, look at the difference I made.
+Even with my 17 years of sales experience, the very first time I ran a VIP day with a client and the very first 121 sales mentoring client I worked with, I did it free of charge.
+What I gained was a huge sense of my own value, and an inner dialogue that went something like this: “Oh my gosh, look at the difference I made.
 Look at how much better I am at this than I thought I was.”

-And I also gained those testimonials I talked about, which I used on my first website.
-Those testimonials and my increased sense of confidence very quickly helped me to get more clients – and it just grew from there.
+I also gained those testimonials I talked about which I used on my first website.
+Those testimonials and my increased sense of confidence and very quickly helped me to get more clients – and it just grew from there.